SugarCRM

-SugarCRM is a software company based in Silicon Valley.
+SugarAI is a software company based in Denver, Colorado.
 It produces the on-premises and cloud-based web application Sugar, a customer relationship management (CRM) system.

-SugarCRM's functionality includes sales-force automation, marketing campaigns, customer support, collaboration, Mobile CRM, Social CRM and reporting.
+SugarAI's functionality includes sales-force automation, marketing campaigns, customer support, collaboration, Mobile CRM, Social CRM and reporting.

-The company operates a number of websites, including its commercial website Sugarcrm.com and Sugar Outfitters (for third-party extensions), and an online user forum called SugarClub.
+The company operates a number of websites, including its commercial website Sugarai.com and an online user forum called SugarClub.

 In February 2014, in a blog post that provoked a strong reaction from the development community, SugarCRM announced that they would no longer be releasing new open-source versions of their Community Edition application; from now on this would be a bug-fix-only application.